PROFILE-Kuwait Central Bank Governor Mohammad al-Hashel

 Key Facts:

-- Hashel is also a member of the technical committee of the Islamic Financial Services Board (IFSB), according to his biography posted on the central bank's website www.cbk.gov.kw.
-The Malaysia-based IFSB issues guidance for the Islamic financial services industry. * For a story on Hashel's appointment please click on: (Compiled by Sylvia Westall; Editing by David cutler)
+-- Hashel is also a member of the technical committee of the Islamic Financial Services Board (IFSB), according to his biography posted on the central bank's website www.cbk.gov.kw.
+The Malaysia-based IFSB issues guidance for the Islamic financial services industry.

 * Enercare and Enercare Solutions announce offering by Enercare Solutions of $500 million of senior unsecured notes